tmitz/queue/README.md

     -h, --help                       Show this message
 ```

-Both the `--require` and `--consumer` arguments can be passed multiple times, for example to run
+Both the `--require` and `--consumer` arguments can be passed multiple times, enabling you to run
 multiple consumers in one process.

 Example usage: